paulfyd/Datastream-Project/README.md

 ```

 To get our features and the true value of the crypto in real-time, we use Kafka.
-The producer will run request on the Binance API (see https://binance-docs.github.io/apidocs/spot/en/#change-log) and will write the obtained json file in a topic called binance-topic.
+The producer will realize requests on the Binance API (see https://binance-docs.github.io/apidocs/spot/en/#change-log) and will write the obtained json file in a topic called binance-topic.
 You must create this topic before running the code.
 Then run

 ```sh